ukui/ukui-menu/README.md

-This is UKUI Menu, a fork of [MintMenu](https://github.com/linuxmint/mintmenu).
+This is UKUI Menu, a fork of Mate Menu.

   * UKUI Menu is a new style startup menu.